SK53/indicia-docs/site-building/iform/modules/mobile-auth/services-record.rst

                         |  ``1740`` Brackish coastal lagoons
                         |  ``1742`` Snow patches
                         |  ``1744`` Crops shaded by trees
-                        |  ``1746`` Intensively-farmed crops interspersed with strips of natural and/or semi-natural vegetation
+                        |  ``1746`` Intensively-farmed crops interspersed with strips of natural and/or
+                        semi-natural vegetation
                         |  ``1748`` Bottom of the water body
                         |  ``1750`` Mixed rock and sediment in the intertidal and splash zone
-                        |  ``1752`` Mixed rock & sediment of shallow subtidal zone with enough light for communities of seaweeds
+                        |  ``1752`` Mixed rock & sediment of shallow subtidal zone with enough light for
+                        communities of seaweeds
-                        |  ``1754`` Mixed rock & sediment of subtidal zone at depths with little light and animal communities dominate
+                        |  ``1754`` Mixed rock & sediment of subtidal zone at depths with little light and
+                        animal communities dominate
                         |  ``1756`` Coastal caves
                         |``1758`` Marine
                         |  ``1760`` Rock and other hard surfaces in the intertidal and splash zone
-                        |  ``1762`` Sediment (shingles, gravels, sands and muds) in the intertidal and splash zone including saltmarshes
+                        |  ``1762`` Sediment (shingles, gravels, sands and muds) in the intertidal and s
+                        plash zone including saltmarshes
-                        |  ``1764`` Rocky or cobbled seabed in the shallow subtidal zone with enough light for communities of seaweeds
+                        |  ``1764`` Rocky or cobbled seabed in the shallow subtidal zone with enough
+                        light for communities of seaweeds
-                        |  ``1766`` Rocky or cobbled seabed in the subtidal zone with little light and animal communities dominate
+                        |  ``1766`` Rocky or cobbled seabed in the subtidal zone with little light and
+                        animal communities dominate
-                        |  ``1768`` Sediments (shingles, gravels, sands and muds)  permanently covered with seawater
+                        |  ``1768`` Sediments (shingles, gravels, sands and muds)  permanently covered
+                        with seawater
                         |  ``1770`` Seabed in deep water beyond the continental shelf edge
                         |  ``1772`` Water column of shallow or deep water
                         |  ``1774`` Sea ice, icebergs and other ice-associated marine habitats